 From Climate Activist to Seattle Solar Installer

-Aji Piper Joins Sun Path
+Aji Piper Joins Sun Path as a Seattle solar installer

-We are so excited to announce that 19-yo climate activist and innovator, Aji Piper, has joined the Sun Path Electric family as a Solar Apprentice.
+We are so excited to announce that 19 year old climate activist and innovator, Aji Piper, has joined the Sun Path Electric family as a Solar Apprentice.
 His climate advocacy began when he moved to Seattle just under a decade ago and became involved with a local arm of the international youth movement, Plant for the Planet and their Three point plan to reduce the impacts of climate change: Plant Trees, Leave Oil in the Ground and Fight for Social Justice.
 He, at 10 years old, was all in for planting trees and mobilizing other young people to green up our world.
 He learned much about speaking and organizing during this time, including that he could best express himself and process the emotions through song.
 Being a young organizer was great, but he understood that more needed to be done.

 Soon thereafter he made history as one of eight Washington youths who successfully sued the state for failing to protect our climate and provide a “livable future” for younger generations”.